Part of a series connecting insight from Jordan Peterson’s books and lectures to motherhood/femininity.

-Now as frightening as this tweet is, especially considering it was applauded as courageous by many, it is an honest representation of the now-mainstream view of parenthood.
-I really enjoyed Ben Shaprio’s breakdown posted below.*
+As frightening as this tweet is, especially considering it was applauded as courageous by many, it is an honest representation of a now-mainstream view of parenthood: It’s not worth it.

 The Burden of Ease

-This weekend I discovered the root cause of our current plague of joyless parents and unprepared children: modern dentistry.
-I had a horrific toothache.
-The pain was excruciating, especially when my pain meds wore off.
-Luckily, I have an Endodontist friend who did a root-canal Monday morning.
-I am now recovered, only slightly traumatized from the experience.
-Now, I want you to picture yourself as a new mother in the Middle Ages.
+I want you to picture yourself as a new mother in the Middle Ages.
 After a painful birth, you are handed your precious newborn.
-You gaze upon her sweet innocence and it dawns on you that multiple times in this child’s life she will have an agonizing toothache and—with no pain relief—have her teeth torn out of her jaw.
-Now, do you think you would worry about your kids school-master being too strict?
+You gaze upon her sweet innocence, and in that gaze of love and appreciation comes flooding in the harsh truth: multiple times during this child’s life she will have an agonizing toothache and—with no pain relief—have her teeth torn out of her jaw.
+Do you think, in your life of motherhood, you would worry about your lack of time for hobbies?
+Do you think you would fret about the strict schoolmaster?
 Do you think you would escort your 10-year-old son to fetch water?
-You have much bigger worries than that.
-Hopefully you are more concerned with strengthening your kids against the agonies of life.
-Our female progenitors knew full well there was no protecting their children.
+You have toothaches coming—it’s time to toughen up.
+Your primary concern would be survival and strengthening your children against the inevitable agonies of life.
+Our female progenitors knew there was really no way to protect their children from significant pain.

-When motherhood feels like a burden it may be our own doing.
+If motherhood feels like a burden, it is often a burden of our own making.
 The other day I was at my son’s soccer game.
-One of the boys was put in as goalie and his mother spent the next 30 minutes on the edge of her seat screaming instructions at her son – “Get the ball out of there!
+One of the boys was put in as goalie and his mother spent the next 30 minutes on the edge of her seat screaming instructions at her son, “Get the ball out of there!
 Stand in the middle of the goal!”
 It was truly exhausting to watch.
 She was completely frantic.
-After that kind of effort, I have no doubt she went home and took a nap.
-Why?
-What good was done?
+It’s great to support our children but there is a fine line between support and control, and control is exhausting.

 Mothers as Artists or Gardeners?